dontloo/dontloo.github.io/_posts/blog/2017-8-23-cortana-skill.md

 [LUIS.ai](https://www.luis.ai) is a language understanding framework that can work with Bot Framework.
 Following [this](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-get-started-create-app) toturial you will be able to create a LUIS applicaiton.
-In the simplest case, you don't need to add any intents or entities since there's always a default option "None".
+In the simplest case, you don't need to add any intents or entities, then if Luis cannot recognize an intent, will return an empty string, see [this question](https://stackoverflow.com/q/41392366/3041068).
-But do remember to add some utterances to the "None" intent, otherwise your app won't get trained.

 After you've successfully created an application, you can see the [application ID](https://www.luis.ai/applications) and [keys](https://www.luis.ai/keys).
 Adding these information to the bot you've created in step 1 like [this](https://github.com/Microsoft/BotBuilder-Samples/blob/master/CSharp/intelligence-LUIS/Dialogs/RootLuisDialog.cs#L14), your bot will be able to exploit LUIS features.